 Communications and Project Coordinator

 Maria joined ACPMH in 2009.
+She is responsible for managing ACPMH's communications, marketing and brand, and provides high level support and advice to projects and senior staff.
 She has considerable experience in administration of post-graduate training within the University of Melbourne’s Department of Psychiatry, and in project administration.
-Maria is responsible for managing ACPMH’s publications and other communications.
-Maria is also project manager for a number of training projects, including the nation-wide Trauma-focussed training workshops.
+Maria is also project manager for the nation-wide Trauma-Focussed Therapy Training.

 BSocSc PGDip (Psych)

 Dzenana joined ACPMH in 2011 as a Research Assistant under the NHMRC Program Grant.
 She has worked in the public and university sectors since 2004.
 Her research experience includes working with victims of crime, refugees, culturally and linguistically diverse communities and preschoolers.
 She is completing her PhD examining psycho-social factors impacting the mental health of refugees.

 Winnie is a psychologist who has worked across academic, clinical and community settings.
 Having spent much time in the public child and adolescent mental health sector, she joined ACPMH to work as a clinical specialist and project manager.
 Winnie has been involved in projects investigating the impact of trauma on injury survivors; the development of a treatment manual for use in the aftermath of the Victorian bushfires; and clinical intervention trials for traumatic injury patients.
 She has broad interests in trauma-focussed cognitive behavioural therapies, child and adolescent mental health, refugee trauma, complex trauma, and trauma-informed care.

 MPH (Evaluation) MA (Exp Psy) PCert Clinical Research Management